How to easily set up a WordPress staging site (step-by-step)

 • WordPress backups: As a best practice, it’s always recommended to first test your website backups before restoring them to a live website.
 A staging site is a safe platform to test any of your stored backups.

-How to Implement Staging on your Website:
+How to setup Staging site on WordPress:

 You can create a WordPress staging site using any of the following three methods: